jianqiucao/EE367L/Lab5/Lab5.md

       - In **host.c**, add a case '**d**' (line 293 in host.c), in which create a job **JOB_FILE_DOWNLOAD_SEND**.
 Add JOB_FILE_DOWNLOAD_SEND to the enum **host_job_type** in **host.h**

-      - In the job **JOB_FILE_DOWNLOAD_SEND**, file receiving end send a request to the file sending end, who check the existance of the files.
+      - In the job **JOB_FILE_DOWNLOAD_SEND**, the file receiving host a request to the file sending host, who check the existance of the files.
 If the file exists, using the mechanizm similiar to uploading to download the file.

   - Improvement 2: Switch node